Timxyx/f2022-pos-3akift-presentations/test_driven_development/presentation/markdown/source.md

 ## 🌬️ a breeze to set up 🌬️

-- easy to setup
+- Easy to setup
-- included in create-react-app
+- Included in create-react-app

 </section>